 Little Shelter is also a part of the Mayor's Alliance for NYC Animals.
-Little Shelter is the only shelter not located in New York city to be included in the alliance.
+Little Shelter is the first shelter not located in New York city to be included in the alliance.

 One of Long Island's oldest no-kill shelters, is dedicated to saving all companion animals whose lives are in jeopardy.
 Through rescue from kill facilities, rehabilitation of sick and un-socialized pets, and a 100% spay/neuter program, Little Shelter hopes to end pet overpopulation and place all dogs and cats in loving homes.
 Located in Huntington, NY.
 Little Shelter is also a part of the Mayor's Alliance for NYC Animals.

 Being a non-profit animal rescue organization dedicated to saving abandoned dogs and cats, Little Shelter needs your help to continue our mission.
 Making a gift to Little Shelter is one of the most gratifying acts you can perform.
 You will be a true partner in saving animals.
 There are many ways to make bequests and donations.
 Consider one of the options above or look at all our options to support our animals and our mission.